ZedAstra/Python_Testing/README.md

     - Flask requires that you set an environmental variable to the python file.
 However you do that, you'll want to set the file to be <code>server.py</code>.
 Check [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) for more details

     - You should now be ready to test the application.
-In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
+In the directory, type either <code>python -m flask run</code>, <code>run</code> in CMD or <code>./run</code> in PowerShell.
 The app should respond with an address you should be able to go to using your browser.

 4. Current Setup